 With that email from Caitlin it’s super persona.
 The second it goes, “Hey (name), we haven’t met yet, but I’m Caitlin, and I managed to HRC partners program.
 I’m reaching out to you today because I think you’d make a great partner.
 I wanted to personally invite you to become one.”

 Then she goes through and explains what it is to be a partner, and you know everybody has a different reason for giving monthly.
-It may be easier to support LGBTQ equality you won’t forget to give.
-It may make you feel good knowing you’re making a difference every month whatever your reason and I hope you join the program.
+It may be easier to support LGBTQ equality.
+It may make you feel good knowing you’re making a difference every month whatever your reason, and I hope you join the program.

 And then it shows picture.